 Clinical trials have always been a vital part of the medicine development process, as they provide data on the best ways of treating diseases.
 Britain has made a significant contribution to this, and continues to do so.
 With a high concentration of research-based pharmaceutical and biotechnology companies, leading centres of academic medicine, and a long history of pioneering research, Britain is the leading venue in Europe for running the complex and often multinational studies needed to develop new medicines.

 As well as providing new medicines for many diseases, the pharmaceutical industry makes a substantial contribution to the British economy, providing income, employment and major investment.
-The pharmaceutical sector has, over the past decade, consistently generated a large trade surplus for the UK – at £3 billion per annum, according to latest figures.
+The pharmaceutical sector has, over the past decade, consistently generated a large trade surplus for the UK – at £1.1 million per annum, according to latest figures.
 This is greater than any other industrial sector in the UK1.

 The UK’s pharmaceutical sector invests approximately £11.5 million every day in R&D2.
 There was more R&D investment performed in the pharmaceutical sector than any other sector in 2013, representing 22% of all expenditure on R&D in UK businesses2.